 Territories with no effective information exchange.
 The current list is shorter and tends to feature jurisdictions that have either declined to sign onto the CRS framework or have no comprehensive tax-information agreement with the UK.
 Where the inaccuracy relates to property income or gains in a Category 3 territory, the maxima are 60 per cent / 140 per cent / 200 per cent.

 Worked example 3 (Category 3 deliberate-concealed).
-A landlord owns rental property held through an opaque corporate structure in a jurisdiction that does not exchange tax information with the UK.
-The income has been omitted from UK returns for ten years, the structure is designed to disguise ownership, and the landlord has used false invoices to extract funds.
+You own rental property held through an opaque corporate structure in a jurisdiction that does not exchange tax information with the UK.
+The income has been omitted from your UK returns for ten years, the structure is designed to disguise ownership, and you have used false invoices to extract funds.
 HMRC discovers the structure through a third-party investigation.
 Tax loss is £200,000.
 Behaviour band: deliberate and concealed in a Category 3 territory.
 Maximum penalty: 200 per cent of £200,000, namely £400,000.
 Prompted disclosure floor: 100 per cent of £200,000, namely £200,000.
-The landlord faces a penalty of between £200,000 and £400,000 plus the £200,000 of underlying tax plus interest plus, in this profile of case, very likely a Code of Practice 9 contractual disclosure offer (covered separately under the CoP9 / CDF route).
+You face a penalty of between £200,000 and £400,000 plus the £200,000 of underlying tax plus interest plus, on this profile of case, very likely a Code of Practice 9 contractual disclosure offer.

 Schedule 21 FA 2015: the asset-move uplift